 Grant awards must be used by Eligible Employers to provide Premium Pay to Eligible Employees as defined in Section 3 after eligible work is completed.
-Eligible Employers that receive grant awards may provide Premium Pay for work performed between April 1, 2022 through the end of the COVID-19 public health emergency or June 30, 2023, whichever is earlier.
+Eligible Employers that receive grant awards may provide Premium Pay for work performed between April 1, 2022 through the end of the COVID-19 public health emergency which was April 10, 2023.